Manchuria: Population change

-The Manchu rules of the Qing dynasty initially prohibited Han Chinese from settling in the region.
+The Manchu rulers of the Qing dynasty initially prohibited Han Chinese from settling in the region.
+In 1668 the Qing forbade Han people from migrating into Manchuria and in 1681 the Willow Palisade, a barrier of trees and ditches, was erected to mark the boundary of migration and settlement.
 Despite this restriction, a constant flow of Han Chinese farmers from North China settled there.

+By the 18th century the Qing had decided to settle Han refugees from northern China suffering from famine, floods, and drought into Manchuria and Inner Mongolia.
 Manchu landlords desired Han Chinese peasants to rent their land and to grow grain; most Han Chinese migrants were not evicted as they crossed the Great Wall and Willow Palisade.
-During the eighteenth century Han Chinese farmed 500,000 hectares of privately owned land in Manchuria and 203,583 hectares of lands which were part of courier stations, noble estates, and Banner lands; in garrisons and towns in Manchuria Han Chinese made up 80% of the population.
+The Qianlong Emperor made the decision to allow Han Chinese refugees to move into Manchuria despite having banned them from 1740 to 1776.
+These refugee farmers from north China were resettled along the Liao River in order to restore the land to cultivation.
+Han Chinese squatters reclaimed wasteland while others rented land from Manchu landlords.
+By 1780, he Han Chinese farmed 500,000 hectares of privately owned land in Manchuria, tens of thousands of hectares in Inner Mongolia, and 203,583 hectares of lands that were part of courier stations, noble estates, and Banner lands.
+According to one observer, by 1800, the Han Chinese made up 80 to 90 percent of the population in garrisons and towns in Manchuria.

-The Qing resettled Han Chinese farmers from north China to the area along the Liao River in order to restore the land to cultivation.
-Han Chinese squatters reclaimed wasteland, and other Han rented land from Manchu landlords.

-By the 18th century, despite officially prohibiting Han Chinese settlement on Manchu and Mongol lands, the Qing decided to settle Han refugees from northern China – who were suffering from famine, floods, and drought – into Manchuria and Inner Mongolia, so that Han Chinese farmed 500,000 hectares in Manchuria and tens of thousands of hectares in Inner Mongolia by the 1780s.
-The Qianlong Emperor allowed Han Chinese peasants suffering from drought to move into Manchuria despite his having issued edicts in favor of banning them from 1740 to 1776.
-Han Chinese then streamed into Manchuria, both illegally and legally, over the Great Wall of China and the Willow Palisade.
+Han Chinese then streamed into Manchuria, both illegally and legally, over the Great Wall of China and the Willow Palisade in a movement known as Chuang Guandong.
 Chinese tenant farmers rented or even claimed title to land from the "imperial estates" and Manchu Bannerlands in the area.
 Besides moving into the Liao area in southern Manchuria, Han Chinese settled the path linking Jinzhou, Fengtian, Tieling, Changchun, Hulun, and Ningguta during the Qianlong Emperor's reign, and Han Chinese had become the majority in urban areas of Manchuria by 1800.
 To increase the Imperial Treasury's revenue, the Qing sold formerly Manchu-only lands along the Sungari to Han Chinese at the beginning of the Daoguang Emperor's 1820–1850 reign, and Han Chinese filled up most of Manchuria's towns by the 1840s, according to Abbé Huc.

 The demographic change was not caused solely by Han migration.
 Manchus also refused to stay in Manchuria.
 In the late 18th century, Manchus in Beijing were sent to Manchuria as part of a plan to reduce the burden on the court, but they tried to return by every means possible.
 With the exception of 20,000 to 30,000 soldiers and their families and a military colony established in the 1850s, Manchuria was devoid of Manchus.
 By 1900, 15 million of Manchuria's 17 million inhabitants were Han Chinese.